 Graduate Students

-We will be considering applications in Winter 2024/2025 for admission in Fall 2025.
-Priority will be given to students applying to the Psychology Graduate Group.
+We will be considering applications in Winter 2025/2026 for admission in Fall 2026.
+Priority will be given to students applying to the Psychology Graduate Group and we may not recruit from other graduate groups.

 The UC Davis application system asks applicants to list (in rank order) potential mentors.
 If you wish to train with Dr. Bliss-Moreau in our lab, it is really important that you list her as your first choice of mentor in your applications.